 (i) Explain the difference in the two sets,

-(i) In set A, all the three bulbs are in series connection.
+(i) In the set A, all the three bulbs are in series connection.
 The voltage of source gets divided connected in series in all the three bulbs and they operate at the same time.
 None of the bulb can be operated independently and thus when one bulb fuses the other two bulb also ceases to glow

-In set B, all the three bulbs are in parallel connection.
+In the set B, all the three bulbs are in parallel connection.
 Therefore even when one of the bulbs ceases to glow, the others continues to glow.
 So, each bulb operates independently.

-(ii) Set B arrangement that is all the bulbs connected in parallel is preferred in housing circuit because each appliances gets connected to 220 V supply for its normal working and each appliance operates independently without being affected whether the other appliance is switched on or off.
+(ii) Set B arrangement that is all the bulbs connected in parallel is preferred in housing circuit because each appliance gets connected to 220 V supply for its normal working and each appliance operates independently without being affected whether the other appliance is switched on or off.